-E. Cash and Cash Equivalents:

-Cash and cash equivalents include amounts in demand deposits as well as short-term investments with a maturity date within three months of the date acquired by the City.

-F. Investments:

-State statutes authorize the deposit of funds in banks and trust companies or the investment of funds in bonds or treasury certificates of the United States, other interest-bearing obligations guaranteed as to both principal and interest by the United States, bonds of the State of Missouri or of the City, or time certificates of deposit; provided however, that no such investment shall be purchased at a price in excess of par.
+- E. Cash and Cash Equivalents: Cash and cash equivalents include amounts in demand deposits as well as short-term investments with a maturity date within three months of the date acquired by the City. - F. Investments: State statutes authorize the deposit of funds in banks and trust companies or the investment of funds in bonds or treasury certificates of the United States, other interest-bearing obligations guaranteed as to both principal and interest by the United States, bonds of the State of Missouri or of the City, or time certificates of deposit; provided however, that no such investment shall be purchased at a price in excess of par.
 Funds in the form of cash on deposit or time certificates of deposit are required to be insured by the Federal Deposit Insurance Corporation (FDIC) or collateralized by authorized investments held in the City's name at third-party banking institutions.

-Investments are stated at cost or amortized cost, except for investments in the deferred compensation agency fund which are reported at market value.

-G. Interfund Receivables/Payables:

-During the course of operations, numerous transactions occur between individual funds for goods provided or services rendered.
-These receivables and payables are classified as "due from other funds" or "due to other funds" on the balance sheet.

-H. Prepaid Expenses:

-Payments made to vendors for services that will benefit periods beyond August 31, 1994 are recorded as prepaid expenses.

-I. Restricted Assets:

-Certain funds generated by the sewer system are classified as restricted assets on the balance sheet because their use is limited by the sewer system revenue bond ordinances.
+- F. Investments, continued: Investments are stated at cost or amortized cost, except for investments in the deferred compensation agency fund which are reported at market value. - G. Interfund Receivables/Payables: During the course of operations, numerous transactions occur between individual funds for goods provided or services rendered.
+These receivables and payables are classified as "due from other funds" or "due to other funds" on the balance sheet. - H. Prepaid Expenses: Payments made to vendors for services that will benefit periods beyond August 31, 1995 are recorded as prepaid expenses. - I. Restricted Assets: Certain funds generated by the sewer system are classified as restricted assets on the balance sheet because their use is limited by the sewer system revenue bond ordinances.
 The "bond account" is used only for the payment of principal and interest on the revenue bonds.
 The "depreciation and replacement account" is to be expended only for repairs or replacements to the sewer system.
 The "bond reserve account" is to be used only to pay bonds at maturity or interest as it accrues when and to the extent other funds are not available for this purpose.
-The "contingent account" is to be used only for unforeseen contingencies and to meet emergencies arising from the operation and maintenance of the sewage system.
-The "rehabilitation account" is to be used for the costs of rehabilitating the existing sewerage system.